From time to time disputes arise over the paternity of a child of a relationship.

 If you have concerns regarding paternity or if the mother of the child is claiming that you cannot spend time with the child because you are not the biological father, then we can assist you to maintain your relationship with the child or otherwise clarify issues with respect to the paternity.

-We often have parents say to us “I want 50/50 custody of the kids”, that is that they would like the children to live with each parent for an equal amount of time in a shared care arrangement.
+We often have parents say to us “I want 50/50 custody of the kids”, that is that they want the children to live with them for the same amount of time that the children live with the other parent.

 When quizzed on their employment circumstances, the next statement from the parent can sometimes be “I work Monday to Friday from 6:00am to 6:00pm”.
 In such circumstances, if that parent does not have a support network or cannot otherwise make arrangements for the child’s care during their working hours or cannot modify their working hours, then an equal time, shared care arrangement may not be practical or achievable.
 It may be however that arrangements can be put in place which will allow such a parent to spend more time with the child.